personal growth and travel blog on my canvas homepage banner image

 A creamy Japanese ice cream in Malaysia

-With all the amazing adventures with the street food in Malaysia, of course, I had a few hits and miss.
+With all the amazing adventures with Malaysia’s typical food, of course, I had a few hits and miss.
 The local people speak Malay, Tamil, Mandarin, and other Southeast Asian languages.
-Most of the restaurants, especially the small stalls and Chinese eateries, didn’t speak English.
+Most restaurants, especially the small stalls and Chinese eateries, didn’t speak English.

 I always asked for meals without meat or egg.
-But as happened a few times, like in the restaurant I show below, I still got food with egg.
+But as it happened a few times, like in the restaurant I show below, I still got meals with egg.

 malaysian cuisine menu.jpg